STAR FERRY

 The new Star Ferry Piers in Central (Central Ferry Piers 7 and 8) opened in November 2006 after closure and subsequent demolition of the Edinburgh Place Star Ferry piers, some 300 metres distant, which had been built in 1957.
 Demolition was necessary to make way for the six-lane Central-Wanchai by-pass which is now under construction and due to be completed in 2018.
 The historic clock tower was dismantled with a government promise that it would be restored and displayed nearby and it remains to be seem whether this pledge is fulfilled.

 During June 2011 the Harbourfront Commission announced a redevelopment plan for Tsim Sha Tsui Star Ferry Pier which would involve adding an extra floor to the existing two-storey building and would increase retail space from 385 sq metres to 863 sq metres and provide an additional 1,472 sq metres of dining space.
 The plan includes a rooftop dining and viewing area with public access.
-The plan has been generally received as it preserves the original architectural design but no timetable for commencement and completion of the work has yet been announced.
+The plan has been generally well received as it preserves the original architectural design but no timetable for commencement and completion of the work has yet been announced.

 Central Pier 7, location of Star Ferry pier on Hong Kong Island since 2006